-Controlled burns, also known as prescribed burns, are intentionally and strategically set in an area to accomplish specific goals.
-These can range from a few acres to a few hundred acres and work to:
+Controlled burns, also known as prescribed fire, are intentionally and strategically set in an area to accomplish specific goals.
+A prescribed fire is not the same thing as wildfire that can sweep through a forest killing large trees and destroying property.
+Prescribed fires burn through the underbrush, clearing way for native plant species to grow and flourish.
+These fires also reduce dead plant matter to a state that allows new growing plants to take up the nutrients more easily and quickly.
+These fires can range from a few acres to a few hundred acres and work to:

 Are Controlled Burns Legal?

 Controlled burns are legal and used by various federal and nongovernmental agencies, as well as private landowners.
 In the United States, there are over 10 million acres of land burned each year.
 Each state sets guidelines for when and how a controlled burn can be conducted.

 Prescribed fires usually require a burn permit prior to conducting the burn.
 In many states you contact the forestry service to obtain a burn permit.
 In other states, there are more strict rules to follow.

 For example, the Pennsylvania Legislature passed the Prescribed Burning Practices Act in 2009 which established standards under which a controlled burn can be used.
 These standards note two important requirements to follow:

 - There must be an approved burn plan.